Managed Private Backup

 Service Description

-Managed Private Backup currently has one service variant, MPB Flex.
-The Flex service variant grants access to a standard platform managed by Equinix, with daily backup jobs executed at pre-scheduled times (outside business hours).
+The Flex service variant provides access to a standard platform managed by Equinix, with daily backup jobs executed at pre-scheduled times (outside business hours).
+All features listed here are included in this option:

-- Self-service features that allow for resource allocation, assigning backup policies, and execution of on-demand backups and restores
+- Self-service features for resource allocation, assigning backup policies, and executing on-demand backups and restores.

 Protected Resources